icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 * [youtube-dl-aliases](https://github.com/katrinleinweber/oh-my-zsh-youtube-dl-aliases) - Adds `yt` aliases to download videos from YouTube.
 * [youtube-dl](https://github.com/joow/youtube-dl) - Simple plugin for [youtube-dl](https://youtube-dl.org/).
 * [z-a-bin-gem-node](https://github.com/zinit-zsh/z-a-bin-gem-node) - Zinit extension that a) exposes binaries without altering `$PATH`, b) installs Ruby gems and Node modules and easily exposes their binaries, c) updates the gems and modules on update of the associated plugin or snippet.
-* [z-a-man](https://github.com/zinit-zsh/z-a-man) - zinit extension that generates man pages for all plugins and snippets.
+* [z-a-man](https://github.com/zinit-zsh/z-a-man) - Zinit extension that generates man pages for all plugins and snippets.
 * [z-a-patch-dl](https://github.com/zinit-zsh/z-a-patch-dl) - Zinit extension that downloads files and applies patches through the provided `dl''` and `patch''` ices.
 * [z-a-rust](https://github.com/zinit-zsh/z-a-rust) - Zinit extension that that installs rust and cargo packages inside plugin directories.
 * [z-a-test](https://github.com/zinit-zsh/z-a-test) - Zinit extension that runs tests (via `make test`, for example) – if it finds any of them – after installing and updating a plugin or snippet.